Thursday, 7 July 2022

 Later, while riding through L'Escarène, a woman overtook me and waved as she passed.
 She was in CAMS-Basso kit.
 I hadn't seen any of their riders back home at all this year.
 So the South of France is where I needed to be to find the UK-based team!

 Col de Braus has different memories for me.
-The first time I cycled up it, was towards the end of a longish day after I had spent the time in the col de Vence area.
+The first time I cycled up it, was towards the end of a longish day after I had spent time in the col de Vence area.

-This road that wiggled around interminably with 8-10% ramps was not the ideal climb to be doing at 6pm on a Saturday evening.
-After around three miles I stopped to look back down the road and see how far I'd come.
+This road that wiggled around interminably with 8-10% ramps was not the ideal climb to be doing at 6 o'clock on a Saturday early evening.
+After around three miles I stopped to look back down and see how far I'd come.
 That was one of the most impressive views I'd ever seen of a road.
 The wiggles were distinctly of Sa Calobra proportions [for those familiar with roads in Mallorca] and then some.
 Feeling impressed, but tired, I decided that it would be prudent to return to Nice via the way I had come up as the sun was still out, and I didn't feel confident in taking the descent potentially in the shade and arriving in Sospel, miles out from my base in Nice.
 Needless to say, the descent was a beautiful merry-go-round all the way back to sea level.

 I saw many riders coming down the hill, and they gave me a wave though gave a knowing look that I was not from those parts, since no local in their right mind would go up this climb at this time of the day.
 Mad dog and Englishmen......!

 These are things that I don't really think about, but I guess it's not surprising that people assume I am a man.
-I rarely see foreign women riding alone when I'm abroad either, and get surprised when I feel them!
+I rarely see foreign women riding alone when I'm abroad either, and get surprised when I see them!

 Related posts